rofayda22/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 members also generate enrollment events.

-* When a course author creates a course, his or her user account is enrolled in the course and the server fires an ``edx.course.enrollment.activated`` event.
+* When a course author creates a course, his or her user account is enrolled in the course and the server emits an ``edx.course.enrollment.activated`` event.

-* When a user with the Instructor or Course Staff role enrolls in a course, the server fires ``edx.course.enrollment.activated``.
-The server fires ``edx.course.enrollment.deactivated`` events when these users unenroll from a course.
+* When a user with the Instructor or Course Staff role enrolls in a course, the server emits ``edx.course.enrollment.activated``.
+The server emits ``edx.course.enrollment.deactivated`` events when these users unenroll from a course.

-* When a user with the Instructor or Course Staff role uses the **Batch Enrollment** feature to enroll students or other staff members in a course, the server fires an ``edx.course.enrollment.activated`` event for each enrollment.
-When this feature is used to unenroll students from a course, the server fires a ``edx.course.enrollment.deactivated`` for each unenrollment.
+* When a user with the Instructor or Course Staff role uses the **Batch Enrollment** feature to enroll students or other staff members in a course, the server emits an ``edx.course.enrollment.activated`` event for each enrollment.
+When this feature is used to unenroll students from a course, the server emits a ``edx.course.enrollment.deactivated`` for each unenrollment.

 For details about the enrollment events, see :ref:`enrollment`.